Government Degree College for Boys, Anantnag

 The Government Degree College, Anantnag was established in 1950 as an Intermediate College.
 One of the largest colleges of northern India, it is spread over an area of 250 kanals.
-After functioning as an intermediate college for eleven (11) years, the college attained Degree College status in 1961-62, to cater the academic aspirations of downtrodden and backward people hailing from South Kashmir and the Chenab valley.
+After functioning as an intermediate college for eleven (11) years, the college attained Degree College status in 1961-62.
 The college was given 2(f) and 12 (B) status by the UGC in 1972.
 After the implementation of NCERT pattern (10+02+03) in the state in 1983-1984, the 11th and 12th classes were delinked from the institution.
 In the 1980s, the IGNOU Study centre (1211) was established in the college.
-Under the able stewardship of eminent educationists, the college has flourished and distinguished itself as one of the quality education centres and knowledge hub of the valley in the field of Higher Education and is putting in strenuous efforts to improve the academic atmosphere through innovative methods besides maintaining its glorious past.
-The college is making optimal use of the available resources to keep the pace and live up to the expectations of the society in general and the student community in particular, and set up new benchmarks of academic standards.
-During its existence of more than six decades, it has tirelessly produced a vast human resource serving the state in all walks of life.
-In addition to basic courses, the college runs some vocational courses/certificate courses and has introduced BBA and BMMMC.
-The efforts are on to bring more diversity in the courses to meet the unending demands of the Society which has also become inevitable in the light of Semesterized Choice Based Credit System (CBCS) that has been introduced as part of the reforms in Higher Education and is in vogue from academic session 2016-17.

-The college was evaluated by the NAAC first in 2005, then in 2012, and then in 2021, which conferred the college with B+, A, and B+ grades, respectively.
-In a stride forward, the college was granted the “College with Potential for Excellence” (CPE) status by the UGC in April 2016.

 Degrees

 The college offers various undergraduate courses ranging from Arts, Science, to Humanities.

 Here is the list of Undergraduate Courses offered by the college.